Technophant/btcgpuwallet/README.md

+WARNING DO NOT USE ANY OF THIS CODE.
+IT MAY STEAL YOUR KEYS.
+THIS IS BEING KEPT FOR ARCHIVAL REASONS ONLY.

 # Bitcoin Gold - Open Source Wallet!
 This project is not finished but is stable for check balances.
 When Bitcoin Gold Team release nodes and more information i will finish this adding the option of Create New Seed / Wallet and the option to Transfer funds of BTG from Here!.